Outline of Route

 The path along to Nethermost is well trodden and it is better to follow the edge of the ridge for views of the rock scenery of the ridge's eastern flanks, particularly Striding Edge photo from the path to Nethermost.
 The view south towards Dollywagon and Fairfield (photo) is also fine.

 From Nethermost again it's worth taking the route along the edge to Dollywagon Pike.
 From this summit there's another fine view of Striding Edge photo.
 Another possible descent is from Dollywagon via The Tongue (photo).
 This also becomes very steep.
-The track down from Dollywagon to Grisedale Tarn is now badly eroded - and in dire need of paving - and an easier descent is down the grassy slope by the county boundary as if heading for Seat Sandal.
+The track down from Dollywagon to Grisedale Tarn was badly eroded - but has now been improved and is a good option.
+An alternative descent, described here is down the grassy slope by the county boundary as if heading for Seat Sandal.
 There is an iron fence post by the main path to Helvellyn which marks the start of the descent towards Seat Sandal, and the odd fence post on the way down, before a wall is reached with the route alongside it.
 Skirt the fellside to the left until a path is found leading towards the mouth of Grisedale Tarn.
 The ground is invariably wet in this area, lots of springs and streams, but it's a small price to pay for avoiding the main path.

 The path back though Grisedale is long but enjoyable (photo) with the ruggedness of the crags to left and right - those of St. Sunday in particular - contrasting with the pastoral quality of the valley floor.
 Keep to the left hand side of the beck and just before reaching Grassthwaite Howe take the path up to the left to Lanty's Tarn (photo).
 Just past the tarn and through a gate there is a path on the right leading up to Keldas, a fine viewpoint for Ullswater (photo), which is well worth the detour.
 From the Tarn continue over the hill and down into Glenridding.